cucumber/common/event-protocol/README.md

 ### start {#event-start}

 A `start` event marks the start of a stream of events.
-This allows multiple logical event streams to be sent over the same transport without collision.
-The `series` property specified in the `start` event must be repeated by other events in the same logical stream.

 Example: